You don’t have to travel to London to have afternoon tea, you can throw your very own adult tea party right at home!

 How to Host a Tea Party at Home

-Once you have the date for your at-home tea party, it’s time to send some invitations!
+Once you’ve landed the date for your at-home tea party, it’s time to send some invitations!

 Usually when I host people, my invite is just a casual text message.
 But, for a special occasion like a birthday or shower, you’re going to want to send out proper invites.
-These could be paper or digital.
+These could be paper or digital invitations.

 Digital invites tend to be a little more affordable than printed ones, and you get the convivence of easily tracking RSVPs.
 My digital invite website of choice is Paperless Post; they have cute, elevated designs and the “opening” experience is like that of a tangible card.